 Software testing is the process of verifying and validating a software application to check whether it is working as expected.
 The intent is to find defects and improve product quality.
 There are two ways to test software, namely Positive Testing, and Negative Testing.

-Positive testing is the type of testing that can be performed on the system by providing the valid data as input.
-It checks whether an application behaves as expected with positive inputs.
-This test is done to check the application that does what it is supposed to do.
+Positive Testing is a type of testing which is performed on a software application by providing the valid data sets as an input.
+It checks whether the software application behaves as expected with positive inputs or not.
+Positive testing is performed in order to check whether the software application does exactly what it is expected to do.

 For example -